Keepsake

 One project per subscription, no flexibility for multiple books

-Remento's $99/year gets you the core platform, but extras add up: $50 for PDF export, $69+ for additional book copies, $99 for each extra storyteller, and $5-$15 for international shipping.
+Remento offers a $99/year plan that gets you the core platform, but extras add up: $50 for PDF export, $69+ for additional book copies, $99 for each extra storyteller, and $5-$15 for international shipping.
 Content becomes read-only if your subscription lapses, which has frustrated customers who expected to keep access.
+Remento as a gift works well upfront, but the ongoing costs can surprise families.

 What works